 Because this salad is light and refreshing it goes well with a variety of dishes.
 Consider a soup and salad combination using some of our more popular recipes here!

-These soups also work well with this salad because they include protein which makes the meal well-balanced.
+These soups also work well with salad because they include protein which makes the meal well-balanced.

 Is Salad e Shirazi Healthy?